dondeptu/movies-browser/README.md

 # Movies Browser - group project

-This is a group design of the film search engine combined with a public API based on the Youcode Academy project The project in this repository is built by:
+This is a group design of the film search engine combined with a public API based on the YouCode Academy project The project in this repository is built by:
 ### Angelina Kutuzova
 ### Donata Deptuła